rancher/docs/content/rancher/v2.6/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 ## Install K3s on Linux

-Install a K3s Kubernetes cluster by running this command on the Linux machine:
+Install a K3s cluster by running this command on the Linux machine:

 ```
 curl -sfL https://get.k3s.io | sh -s - server